swissspidy/performant-translations/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/swissspidy/performant-translations/releases).

+= 1.0.4 =

+* Enhancement: Several minor performance improvements.
+* Enhancement: Use different file extension (`.mo.php` instead of just `.php`) to prevent conflicts.
+* Enhancement: "Import" existing translation file if one is already loaded for a text domain.
+* Enhancement: Use WP Filesystem API if available.

 = 1.0.3 =

 * Enhancement: Improved compatibility with Query Monitor's developer tools panel.
 * Enhancement: Added new `performant_translations_load_translation_file` filter.
-* Enhancement: enforce network-only activation on Multisite.
+* Enhancement: Enforce network-only activation on Multisite.

 = 1.0.2 =